dineshkumarravi/trademe-selenium-automation/README.md

 * We can also run from RunnerTest.java file where right click on it and run as a RunnerTest.

 * #Report will be generated inside **target folder.
-  **For test report,cucumber-reports.html file will be generated after every run.
+  **For the test report,cucumber-reports.html file will be generated after every run.

 * If you want to see any failure report then you have to change id or xpath in the tests or pages.
 It will capture failed screenshot in FailedTestsScreenshots folder after every scenario runs and can see error traces in the report.

+* Added sample FailedScreenshot and report folder in git repo for your reference.